hollowdoor/penumbra/README.md

 });
 ```

-Saving the script above as `log.js`, and running is as `node log log` prints:
+Saving the script above as `cmdlog.js`.
+Running it as `node cmdlog log` prints:

 ```
 ready to log!